nextcloud/desktop/doc/troubleshooting.rst

   * Mac OS X: ``/Applications/owncloud.app/Contents/MacOS/owncloud --logwindow``
   * Linux: ``owncloud --logwindow``

-It is also possible to directly log into a file, which is an useful option in case the problem only happens ocassionally.
-In that case it is better to create a huge logfile than piping the whole log through the log window.
+It is also possible to directly log to a directory, which is an useful option in case the problem only happens ocassionally.
+In that case it is better to create a huge amount of data, as the log window has a limited buffer.

-To create a log file, start the client with ``--logfile <filename>``.
+To write logs to disk, start the client with ``--logdir <dir>``, where ``<dir>`` is an existing directory.
+Each sync run will create a new file.

 :ownCloud server Logfile:
 The ownCloud server maintains an ownCloud specific logfile as well.
 It can and